devolusegun/DonateWater-Youth-Driven-Citizen-Science/README.md

 # DonateWater-Youth-Driven-Citizen-Science
-comprehensive overview of the water source characteristics, user experiences, and environmental conditions that  contribute to the analysis of water access and quality
+Comprehensive research of the water source characteristics, user experiences, and environmental conditions that contribute to the analysis of water access and quality
 # DonateWater Dataset
 ## Overview